dsseng/fedora-development-containers/README.md

-# code-server images based on Fedora
+# Development images based on Fedora

 Based on https://github.com/coder/code-server, all relevant trademarks and rights are of their respective owners.

+## code-server

 Usage [as documented in the original](https://coder.com/docs/code-server/latest/install#docker)

+## helix

+Run with `-it` flags.
+Zsh is the default session, could be overriden in the run command.